 - A recipient of the Microsoft Research Dissertation Grant subject to disciplinary proceedings for inappropriate behavior, including but not limited to discrimination, harassment (including sexual harassment), or plagiarism will forfeit their funding.

 Value of Award:

-How to Apply: You must be enrolled in your fourth year or beyond of PhD studies and who are underrepresented in the field of computing must submit their proposal directly.
+How to Apply: Doctoral students enrolled in their fourth year or beyond of PhD studies and who are underrepresented in the field of computing must submit their proposal directly.

 - It is important to go through all application requirements in the Award Webpage (see Link below) before applying.

 Watch Interesting Videos from Our Channel

 Studying in South Africa Vs UK - Which is better?
 Study Abroad Comparison